tsubasakong/agents-deep-research/README.md

 Written entirely in Python and can either be run as a python module or via the command line.

-Compatible with any LLMs that use the OpenAI API protocol.
+Compatible with any LLMs that use the OpenAI API specs.

 ## Overview